 With these easy options, you can create, manage and maintain your own website effortlessly.
 No need to hire IT engineers and no need to look for technical assistance every now and then for site maintenance.
 Just do it yourself.

-A quick look on the steps we’re going to perform.
-Also, we have a video guide on how you can create an eCommerce website with WooCommerce.
+A quick look at the steps we’re going to perform on how you can create an eCommerce website with WooCommerce.

 - Choosing WordPress + WooCommerce for easy eCommerce website building